 What is the 401(a) limit?

 The 401(a) limit caps the amount of money your employer can contribute to your 401(k), as described by a salary limit.
-That salary limit for 2024 is $345,000.
-This means when your employer is contributing to your 401(k), they are going to contribute XX% of your salary up to $345,000 of your salary.
+Check here for current year limits.
+This means when your employer is contributing to your 401(k), they are going to contribute XX% of your salary up to the IRS limit.

-For example, if United contributed 16% of your salary into your 401(k), the most they will add is $55,200 ($345,000 X 16%).
+For example in 2024, if United contributed 16% of your salary into your 401(k), the most they will add is $55,200 ($345,000 X 16%).
 If your salary is higher than $345,000, they can no longer contribute to your 401(k), and this is where the money may spill over.

-Some more senior pilots may have a salary higher than salary limit.
+Some more senior pilots may have a salary higher than the salary limit.
 In this case, they will get the maximum amount allowed from their employer.
 If your salary is under that, you don’t have to worry about that limit.
 However, both pilots will have to pay attention to the next limit, called the 415(c) limit, which will limit what you and your employer contribute as a total limit.

 401(a) Limit: Your Key to More Employer Contributions